Multiple polaritonic edge states in a Su-Schrieffer-Heeger chain strongly coupled to a multimode cavity: Topological phases

 \section{Topological phases}

-The topological phases of the present model have been investigated in Ref.~\cite{Downing2019}, where, specifically, the fate of the bulk-boundary correspondence under strong coupling was examined, that is, the accordance between bulk-related topological invariants and the number of edge states in the finite-size system.
+The topological phases of the present model have been partly investigated in Ref.~\cite{Downing2019}, where, specifically, the fate of the bulk-boundary correspondence under strong coupling was examined, that is, the accordance between bulk-related topological invariants and the number of edge states in the finite-size system.
 In this section, we further investigate the topological phases of the polaritonic SSH model \eqref{eq:Hamiltonian} and deepen the results of Ref.~\cite{Downing2019}.
 In particular, we explore both the $\epsilon<0$ and $\epsilon>0$ cases [see Eq.~\eqref{eq:epsilon_dimerization}] and we gain physical insight on the topology of the system by analyzing it through our simpler, effective two-band model.

 Despite its broken chiral symmetry ($\{\tilde{\mathcal{H}}_q,\sigma_z\}\neq0$), the effective two-band Hamiltonian \eqref{eq:SW Bloch fourier} conserves inversion symmetry ($\sigma_x\tilde{\mathcal{H}}_{-q} = \tilde{\mathcal{H}}_q\sigma_x$), where $\sigma_x$ and $\sigma_z$ denote the first and third Pauli matrix, respectively.
-Importantly, this ensures that the Zak phase \cite{Zak1989}
+Importantly, this ensures that the Zak phase \cite{Delplace2011}

-is quantized, and defines a meaningful $\mathbb{Z}_2$ topological invariant of the model \cite{Hughes2011,Miert2016}.
-Due to inversion symmetry, the Zak phase depends only on the behavior of the system at the inversion-invariant momenta $q=0$ and $q=\pm\pi/d$.
-We evaluate Eq.~\eqref{eq:Zak phase} using the Wilson-loop approach \cite{Wang_2019}, which enforces periodicity in the Brillouin zone, and is gauge invariant as well as suitable for numerical implementation.
+is quantized, and defines a meaningful $\mathbb{Z}_2$ topological invariant of the model \cite{Hughes2011,Miert2016}.\footnote{We note that, in contrast to the terminology used in most of the literature, Eq.~\eqref{eq:Zak phase} does not formally represent a Zak phase but rather $\pi$ times a winding number defined with respect to a specific choice of unit cell, as discussed in detail in Ref.~\cite{Fuchs2021}.} Due to inversion symmetry, the Zak phase depends only on the behavior of the system at the inversion-invariant momenta $q=0$ and $q=\pm\pi/d$.
+We evaluate Eq.~\eqref{eq:Zak phase} using the Wilson-loop approach \cite{Wang_2019}, which is gauge invariant as well as suitable for numerical implementation.